 How To Experience Positano, Italy as a Female Solo Traveler

 As I stood at the top of a hill opposite Positano’s iconic cliffside, I felt like I was in a dream.
 I thought to myself, ‘This has to be the most beautiful place I’ve ever seen in my life!’
 Colorful bungalows and villas were perched on the cliff, stacked upon one another in an asymmetrical fashion.
 The houses cascaded down to the base of the cliff, a pebble stone beach.
 There is a saying that when people from the Amalfi Coast go to heaven, they will not notice any difference.
 I don’t remember where I heard that, but my experience driving to Positano and exploring its hilly landscape makes me believe it 100%.
-Positano’s ethereal beauty and maize-like landscape make it the perfect place for a solo female traveler to wander for a few days.
+Positano’s ethereal beauty and maze-like landscape make it the perfect place for a solo female traveler to wander for a few days.
 Here’s what you can expect on a solo trip to Positano.

 The drive to the Amalfi Coast will take your breath away!

 The drive to the Amalfi Coast alone is enough of a reason to make a trip down to Positano.
 Seriously, it is out of this world.
-Getting to Positano, though, is kind of a long process – a 5 hour bus ride to be exact.
+Getting to Positano, though, is kind of a long process – a 5-hour bus ride to be exact.
 I caught a 7:00 am Marozzi bus from Rome Tiburtina Station.
 It is the only direct route to Positano.
 The other options would be to go through Naples or Salerno – more on that in a bit.

-Although it felt like eternity, the bus ride was actually really pleasant.
+Although it felt like an eternity, the bus ride was actually really pleasant.
 The first route was Rome to Sorrento.
 On the way, we passed Pompeii, Mount Vesuvius, and the absolutely jaw-dropping Bay of Naples.
 [Tip: sit on the right of the bus!
 I wish I had] Then in Sorrento, the bus driver asked all those who were Positano-bound to switch to a smaller bus.
 That’s when the real adventure began!
 The following two hours consisted of traversing winding, narrow roads high up in the mountains.
 This is definitely not for the faint of heart!
-It was a two-way road, and a there were large buses coming from the other side.
+It was a two-way road, and there were large buses coming from the other side.
 This meant our bus driver had to stop, reverse, and move closer to the cliff to make way for the other bus.
 There was simply not enough space on the road for both buses to pass at the same time.

 How to travel to Positano